Aether700/Comp371Project/Comp371Project/Readme.txt

 - left click the window to lock the cursor and rotate the camera again
 - Scroll down to zoom in and scroll up to zoom out
 - R to reset the camera transform and FOV
+- Right mouse button to only pan
+- Center mouse button to only tilt

 Model(toggle with m to activated)
 - use keys 1 through 5 to select a model (defaults to the cube selected by 1)